Jane Gazzo: UK (1999–2007)

-In 1999 Gazzo relocated to London, where she worked in a variety of jobs, including at the Rough Trade record shop, promotions at Virgin Records and as a DJ at Alan McGee's Death Disco.
+In 1999, Gazzo relocated to London, where she worked in a variety of jobs, including at the Rough Trade record shop, promotions at Virgin Records and as a DJ at Alan McGee's Death Disco.

 She joined XFM in 2000, presenting the Weekend Breakfast programme.
 During her time there, she spent three weeks producing Russell Brand's show, shortly before his dismissal from the station for bringing in a homeless man.

-She later moved to its parent station Capital FM, presenting the Capital Top 30 Album Chart Show and The Rock Show.

 Gazzo made her UK Television debut in 2001 presenting the eight-part music series called Play Loud on BBC TV digital channel Play UK.
 That year she also briefly worked for Courtney Love, living in the same house in London.

-In February 2006 Gazzo hosted the first Cancer Research UK “Rock Memorabilia” auction at Abbey Road Studios, an event that raised around £130,000 for the charity.
+In February 2006, Gazzo hosted the first Cancer Research UK “Rock Memorabilia” auction at Abbey Road Studios, an event that raised around £130,000 for the charity.

-From 2002 she was a regular presenter on BBC Radio 6 Music.
+From 2002, she was a regular presenter on BBC Radio 6 Music.
 Her shows included Jane Gazzo's Dream Ticket, which ran from June 2004 to September 2005, as well as other programmes and specials.
 In 2005 The Independent described Dream Ticket as “the best thing is Dream Ticket, where you imagine you’re at some of the greatest gigs ever”.
-She returned to the station in December 2005 to present further music shows.

-Her other broadcast work included pre-recorded programmes for VH-2 in 2006 and the in-flight music show Download for Emirates Airlines described by commentators as "the best modern rock and alternative from some of today's top bands."
-In January 2007 she joined Rockworld TV, presenting and interviewing musicians.
+Her other broadcast work included pre-recorded programmes for VH-2 in 2006 and the in-flight music show Download for the airline Emirates described by commentators as "the best modern rock and alternative from some of today's top bands."

 Gazzo also reported from music festivals and award shows in the UK, including Glastonbury Music Festival, Reading Music Festival, the Brit Awards, the Metal Hammer Awards, the NME awards and the Mercury Music Awards.
-In 2004 she was invited to serve as a judge at the Sony Radio Academy Awards.